Players

 It appears that Cheung Yin Sun was actually the one with the keen eye and helped Ivey beat Crockfords out of millions.

-Funnily enough, when push came to shove, Phil never denied he used edge sorting to win.
+Funnily enough, when push came to shove, Phil never denied that he used edge sorting to win.
 However, he claimed that this didn’t constitute cheating, as he didn’t use any outside mechanisms or even touched the cards during the play.

 Unfortunately for Ivey, the UK justice system didn’t agree with this interpretation.
-Although they agreed that Ivey didn’t cheat in a traditional sense, they concluded he still “broke the contract,” i.e., didn’t play the game in the way it was supposed to be played.
+Although they agreed that Ivey didn’t cheat in a traditional sense, they concluded he still “broke the contract”, i.e., didn’t play the game in the way it was supposed to be played.

 Despite all the efforts from Phil Ivey and his legal team, the high roller couldn’t get his hands on the winnings, and that was $10,000,000 (and change) he had to say goodbye to.
 But that wasn’t the end of the Ivey baccarat saga.

-Borgata Sues Ivey for Almost $10,000,000
+Borgata Sues Phil Ivey for Almost $10,000,000

 It’s one thing not to be paid your winnings, but it’s a different thing entirely when a casino asks you to return the money they had already paid.